rdayupay/discdrive/README.md

 # DiscDrive

-DiscDrive is an ecommerce web page for purchasing disc golf discs, built using Next.js v14 and Tailwind CSS.
+DiscDrive is an ecommerce web page for purchasing golf discs, built using Next.js v14 and Tailwind CSS.

 # 👍 Features Implemented